bogdanvuk/rst/examples/paper/source/index.rst

 Care was taken in writing the software and many optimization techniques were employed as described in chapter `Profiling results`_.

-For each of datasets from Table 3, an experiment consisting of **five 10-fold - ovo nije tacno, pustiti jos jedno sve 5x5** cross-validations has been performed.
+For each of datasets from :num:`Table #tbl-uci-datasets`, an experiment consisting of five 5-fold cross-validations has been performed.
 Using test set, average instance classification time has been measured for both software and hardware implementations.
-Software timing was extracted differently for two implementations
+Software timing was obtained by different means for two implementations:

 - For PC implementation, the <time.h> C library was used and timing was output to the console
 - For ARM implementation, TTC hardware timer was used and timing was output via UART

-All test sets from Table 3 were compiled together with the source code and were readily available in the memory, thus there was no loading overhead on the DT induction timings **Ovo vazi i za cisto SW verziju i za SW/HW verziju?
-Da pokazemo da je bilo fer.** As for the hardware implementation test sets needed to be loaded from the CPU memory via AXI bus, so this operation was excluded from timing analysis.
+All test sets from :num:`Table #tbl-uci-datasets` were compiled together with the source code and were readily available in the memory, thus there was no loading overhead on the DT induction timings for both pure software experiments.
+On the other hand, in the HW-SW co-design experiment, test sets needed to be loaded from the CPU memory via AXI bus (via *hw_load_training_set()*), so this operation was excluded from timing analysis in order to make a fair comparison.

-Average classification speed-up gain of hardware implementation over the software implementation has been estimated based on the measured instance classification times for every dataset from Table 3.
-This procedure has been repeated for all ten types of ensemble classifiers and the results are presented in Table 5.

 **Treba dodati interval poverenja (u kom intervalu se krecu vrednosti unutar skupa svih testova)**